dzakiazhari/covid-regression/README.md

 # covid-regression
-Regression Equation Implementation
+Regression Equations Implementation

-Regression calculated accordingly as its respective mathematical equations rather than using default python function.
+Regression calculated accordingly to its respective mathematical equations rather than using default python function.